AHA! Learning Croatian with Bob

 These are the ones that you will find in the tables of introductory textbooks.

-There are three sub-categories (male, female, and neuter) each with their own rules of declension – that is, how the endings of the nouns change according to case in sentences (See Declension of regular nouns, not yet available).
+There are three sub-categories (male, female, and neuter) each with their own rules of declension – that is, how the endings of the nouns change according to case in sentences (See Grammar reference section/Nouns #005: Declension of regular nouns).

 The rules for deciding which category any regular noun belongs to are simple: